 What to do next!
 Before we get to the tips, you need to confirm that the fault wasn’t as simple as someone leaving the door open.
 Read our “guide to cold storage temperature monitoring” for help on this.
 How can you be certain one way or another without some live recording of events?
 Luckily there are some other things to check which will give some clues as to what has happened.
 If the following tips don’t help, we would recommend you call your equipment supplier to have them help resolve the issue.
-If you are looking for a new supplier, please call us.
-We would love to help.

 Prevention is better than cure

-- Keep food evenly spaced on the shelves and avoid overfilling.
+Keep food evenly spaced on the shelves and avoid overfilling.
 This can restrict airflow and create an unbalance in the temperatures.

-- Avoid placing hot steamy food directly into refrigeration equipment.
+Avoid placing hot steamy food directly in to refrigeration equipment.
 If you have large volumes of hot food, cool as much as possible within the 2 hour safe zone before placing in the cabinet.
 Hot steamy food introduces extra moisture into the unit and also affects the temperature of other items.
 Breaking down into smaller portions or spreading out can help to cool food quicker.
 Also, covering hot food with cling wrap can help contain the steam.

 - Get a refrigeration mechanic to perform a routine maintenance check at least once every two years.
 They may detect early signs of failure and prevent costly repairs.

 Please note that this advice is of general nature.
-We recommend discussing maintenance intervals, etc. with a local professional that can help with developing sound maintenance plan for your own unique requirements.
+We recommend discussing maintenance intervals, etc. with a local professional that can help with developing a sound maintenance plan for your own unique requirements.